Threat to Commit a Crime

 In order to convict a defendant of threatening to commit a crime, the Commonwealth must prove beyond a reasonable doubt that:

-- If the injury was carried out, it would constitute a criminal offense; and
+- If the threat was carried out, it would constitute a criminal offense; and

 - It was reasonable for the alleged victim to fear that the defendant both intended to, and had the ability to, follow through on the threat, given the circumstances under which the defendant made the threat.